o-minimal GAGA and a conjecture of Griffiths: definable complex analytic spaces

 \end{prop}

 \begin{proof}

-It is enough to prove the statement on a definable cover.
-As $F$ is locally a quotient of $\O_X^n$, and by pulling back our chain we may assume $F=\O_X^n$.
-The statement for $\O_X^n$ clearly follows from the statement for $\O_X$ so we may assume $F=\O_X$.
-We may take $X$ to be a basic definable analytic space, and then as $\O_X$ is a quotient of $\O_{\C^n}$ we assume $X\subset \C^n$ is an open definable set.
+It is enough to prove the statement on every open of a definable cover.
+As $F$ is locally a quotient of $\O_X^m$, by pulling back our chain we may assume $F=\O_X^m$.
+The statement for $\O_X^m$ clearly follows from the statement for $\O_X$ so we may assume $F=\O_X$.
+We may take $X$ to be a basic definable complex analytic space, and then as $\O_X$ is a quotient of $\O_{\C^n}$ we assume $U\subset \C^n$ is an open definable set.

-We now induct on $n$ to show the claim for $\O_X$ for $X\subset \C^n$ open.
+We now induct on $n$ to show the claim for $\O_U$ for $U\subset \C^n$ open.
 Our chain of definable coherent subsheaves corresponds to a chain of ideal sheaves $I_j$.
-We may assume after passing to a further cover that all of the $I_j$ contain a function $f\in \O_X(X)$.
-As in the proof of Theoren \ref{coherenceofobasic}, we may assume we have $Y\subset X\subset U\times\C$ where $Y$ is the zero-locus of $f$, $P\in\O(U)[w]$ is a Weierstrass polynomial vanishing on $Y$, $Y$ is definably proper over $U$, and the $I_j$ contain $P$.
-Let $Q_j=I_j/P\O_X$ and $\pi:X\to U$ the projection.
-Note that the $Q_j$ are coherent sheaves on $Y$ and it is sufficient to show that that the $Q_j$ stabilize.
+We may assume after passing to a further cover that all of the $I_j$ contain a function $f\in \O_U(U)$.
+As in the proof of Theorem \ref{coherenceofoCn}, we may assume we have a linear projection $\pi:\C^n\to\C^{n-1}$ with $V=\pi(U)$ and that $f=P\in\O(V)[w]$ is a Weierstrass polynomial with zero locus $X=V(P)\subset U$ such that $p=\pi|_X:X\to V$ is finite.
+Letting $Q_j=I_j/P\O_X$, the $Q_j$ are coherent sheaves supported on $X$ and it is sufficient to show that the $Q_j$ stabilize.

-\begin{lemma} With the above notation, let $\pi:Y\ra U$ be the projection map.
-Then the pushforward map $\pi_*$ takes coherent sheaves to coherent sheaves.
+\begin{lemma} With the above notation, the pushforward map $p_*$ takes coherent sheaves to coherent sheaves.

 \end{lemma}

 \begin{proof}